intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-7.8-user-guide.md

 Workitems tab contains list of all workitems that were created for the case.
 Workitems can be filtered using [Quick Search](#quick-search) or [Advanced Search](#advanced-search)
 [![Workitems](unity-7.8-user-guide/images/workitems.png)](unity-7.8-user-guide/images/workitems.png)

+Standard Workitem actions can be executed from this tab (see more details [Actions on Workitems](#actions-on-workitems) section).

 #### Split Case
 User can split case using appropriate action.
 The following view is displayed after `Split Case` action selection from the context menu
 [![Split Case Step1](unity-7.8-user-guide/images/case_type_selection_for_split_case.png)](unity-7.8-user-guide/images/case_type_selection_for_split_case.png).